How to Increase Your Privacy (and Legal Compliance) Budget with Legal Math.

 The Calculation Challenge

-• Every issue assessed must be analysed against the applicable framework to discern potentially applicable provision breaches.
+• Every issue assessed must be analysed against the applicable legal framework, to discern what provisions have been breached.

-• Each breach needs to be assessed against historical data on imposed penalties.
+• Each breach then needs to be assessed against historical data on imposed penalties.

-• Calculating an accurate estimate of the Annualised Expected Loss often involves use of probability distribution sampling that takes into consideration different scenario loss expectations.
+• This can then be used to calculate an accurate estimate of the Annualised Expected Loss, which often involves use of probability distribution sampling that takes into consideration different scenario loss expectations.

-Needless to say, doing the above manually would take a significant amount of time and resources.
+Needless to say, doing the above manually would take a significant amount of time, effort and resources.

 Conclusion

-To successfully do their jobs, privacy (and legal compliance) professionals need adequate budgets and resources.
-If it is not provided, relative to comparable business units within the organization and the pace of regulatory change, an objective assessment should be conducted.
-Ineffective stakeholder engagement, due to inadequate business focus, may be at the heart of the problem.
-Using data driven approaches to help develop budgeted business cases can help stakeholders intuitively understand that privacy (and legal compliance) actively measures what it manages and appreciates how its functions/activities directly impacts on the bottom line.
+To successfully do their jobs, privacy and legal compliance professionals need adequate budgets and resources.
+If it is not provided, hard self reflection may be required.
+Ineffective stakeholder engagement, due to an inadequate focus on direct business impact, may be at the heart of the problem.
+Using a data driven approach (such as legal math) can help stakeholders more intuitively understand how privacy and legal compliance functions/activities directly impact on the business bottom line.

 [1] https://www.elisity.com/blog/2026-cybersecurity-budget-complete-enterprise-planning-guide#:~:text=What%20the%20Numbers%20Say:%20Global,to%20benchmark%20your%20own%20spend.